Non-asymptotic convergence bounds for modified tamed unadjusted Langevin algorithm in non-convex setting: Introduction

 In \cite{brosse2019tamed}, the authors proposed the Tamed Unadjusted Langevin Algorithm (TULA) to address the case of super-linearly growing gradient.
 The typical global Lipschitz assumption on the gradient was relaxed to a polynomial Lipschitz condition, and non-asymptotic bounds on the total variation distance and Wasserstein-2 distance between the law of the algorithm and the target distribution were derived.
 A convergence order of up to $1$ in the step size for the Wasserstein-2 distance was established, however, the bounds on Wasserstein-2 distance required imposing additionally the strong convexity assumption on $U$.
-In \cite{lovas2020taming} and \cite{lim2021non}, the Tamed Unadjusted Stochastic Langevin Algorithm (TUSLA), a tamed variant of the SGLD algorithm, was proposed and studied under a polynomial Lipschitz assumption on the gradient and in a non-convex setting.
+In \cite{lytras2023taming}, the authors propose a Langevin-dynamics based algorithm called the splitted Tamed Unadjusted Langevin Algorithm (sTULA) to sample from distributions with super-linearly growing potentials satisfying a Log-Sobolev inequality, and provide non-asymptotic convergence guarantees for the performance of sTULA in KL divergence, total variation, and Wasserstein-2 distance.
+A crucial result in \cite{lytras2023taming} is that, under certain convexity at infinity condition of the target distribution $\pi_\beta$, one can obtain a Log-Sobolev inequality with constant that is independent of the dimension and has exponential dependence on $\beta$.
+In \cite{johnston2023kinetic}, the authors propose two algorithms called tKLMC1 and tKLMC2 to sample from log-concave distributions with super-linearly growing potentials in Hamiltonian setting, and provide non-asymptotic error estimates in Wasserstein-2 distance between the laws of the algorithms and the target distribution.
+In \cite{lovas2020taming} and \cite{lim2023non}, the Tamed Unadjusted Stochastic Langevin Algorithm (TUSLA), a tamed variant of the SGLD algorithm, was proposed and studied under a polynomial Lipschitz assumption on the gradient and in a non-convex setting.
 Non-asymptotic upper bounds for Wasserstein distances of orders 1 and 2 with respective convergence orders $1/2$ and $1/4$ in the step size were obtained for TUSLA.\\